Experimental Observation of Acceleration-Induced Thermality: The AQED Response Function and Thermalized Observables

 This thermal phenomenon, commonly referred to as the Unruh effect \cite{unruh1}, has had a considerable amount of effort dedicated to its study as well as a detailed exploration of potential experimental settings which could measure it \cite{matsas4}.
 The main difficulty with measuring such an effect is the vanishingly small energy scale set by the acceleration when compared to the scale of the energy gap.
 Broadly speaking, the ability to probe the Unruh effect necessitates $|\Delta E| \sim \frac{a}{2\pi}$ so that the thermal distribution can be explored.
 The difficulty then lies in bringing the two energy scales together; finding acceleration scales that reach the energy gap from below or energy gaps that can reach the small acceleration scale from above.
 If both a small energy gap and a large acceleration scale can be found in an experimental system, then this would provide the best chance of measuring the Unruh effect.
 Through this logic, high acceleration scales coupled to small energy gaps, we apply the above power spectrum, Eq. (\ref{spectrum}), to the recent channeling radiation experiment in aligned crystals \cite{wistisen}.
-There we have LHC scale energetic positrons channeled into single crystal silicon (large acceleration) sensitive to the channeling oscillation \cite{channel}, recoil/radiation reaction \cite{dirac, landau, dipiazza, yaron, yarden}, as well as other processes in the comoving frame (small energy gap).
-As we shall see, it appears to be the case that channeling radiation may finally enable a system to explore the Unruh effect experimentally.
+There we have LHC scale energetic positrons channeled into single crystal silicon (large acceleration) sensitive to the channeling oscillation \cite{channel}, recoil/radiation reaction \cite{dirac,landau,dipiazza,yaron,yarden}, as well as other processes in the comoving frame (small energy gap).
+Note, the use of Unruh-DeWitt detectors has also been successfully applied to exploring recoil/radiation reaction in accelerated Cherenkov systems \cite{lynch4}.
+As we shall see, it appears to be the case that channeling radiation not only provides a setting to measure radiation reaction, but may finally enable a system to explore the Unruh effect experimentally.